 17-minute walk – 0.8 miles

-St. James’s Park is one of many Royal Parks located in London; however, it is extra special as it sits at the center of the city’s ceremonial core with Buckingham Palace, Horse Guards Parade and The Mall at it’s edges.
-Aside from it’s royal importance, where events and pageants take place all year round; the park is the perfect place to escape the hustle-and-bustle of London’s drone or to sit and study on one of it’s many benches near the fountain, lake or large open public green.
-No matter what the weather, or season, London’s many green spaces are perfect and often picturesque, ideal for the photography or nature lovers out there.
+St. James’s Park is one of many Royal Parks in London; however, it is extra special as it sits at the centre of the city’s ceremonial core with Buckingham Palace, Horse Guards Parade, and The Mall at its edges.
+Aside from its royal importance, where events and pageants take placeall year round, the park is the perfect place to escape the hustle and bustle of London.
+You can sit and study on one of its many benches near the fountain, lake, or large open public green.
+No matter what the weather or season, London’s many green spaces are perfect and often picturesque, ideal for the photography or nature lovers out there.
 If that describes you, check out our list of the best outdoor spaces to relax & study in London.

 10 Downing Street and Horse Guards Parade